-Any questions in regards to these subjects can be directed to the VET/SBAT Coordinator
+Any questions in regards to these subjects can be directed to the VET/SBAT Coordinator who have undertaken additional training to become qualified to deliver a VET course.

 (Ms K Saunders) at Quirindi High School.

 (Tamworth RTO 90162 VET Course Information 2018 V4 27.4.17)